 In addition to her clinical work, Lori supervises Master’s level clinicians for professional licensure.
 She is active in the community and her Practice is a member of The Chamber of Commerce of Westmoreland County.
 She has been a guest on Business Talk Radio One NYC for her perspective as a business owner during the COVID 19 pandemic.
 She supports community events, local businesses and foundations.
 She has served as a community sponsor for recreational sports teams for kids in Greensburg.

-Bri Koeser is a Licensed Professional Counselor, Certified Clinical Trauma Professional, National Certified Counselor and Certified Life Coach.
+Bri Koeser is a Licensed Professional Counselor, Certified Grief & Loss Counselor, Certified Clinical Trauma Professional and National Certified Counselor.
 Bri graduated Summa Cum Laude from Seton Hill University in 2015 with a Bachelor of Arts in Psychology and Sociology.
 In 2017, Bri received a Master’s of Science in Professional Counseling from Carlow University.
 She interned at Allegheny General Hospital (AGH) where she worked with children, adolescents and adults as an administrator and interpreter of neuropsychological testing.
 She helped individuals coping with ADHD, traumatic brain injury, and mood disorders.
 In addition to AGH, Bri interned at Mercy Behavioral Health’s Partial Hospitalization and Acute Stabilization Unit.
 In this role, she provided group and individual therapy to people suffering from severe and persistent mental health, trauma, and grief & loss issues.

 Bri began working at an agency in the beginning of 2018.
 She provided group and individual therapy to teens and adults struggling with addiction, depression, anxiety, trauma and adjustment issues.